CloudLabsAI-Azure/AIW-DevOps/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T006-SBS.md

 In this task you are going to create a new Docker Compose file that contains the MongoDB, the API and the Web Application.

 >This task has a Starter solution, that creates a Pull Request containing some files and instructions.
->
-> In order to run the automated Starter Solution, you need to go through the [Setup prerequisites](/Challenges/Prerequisites/Readme.md) first!

 1. In your GitHub Codespace, open a PowerShell Terminal and run the starter solution.
 A Pull Request with 2 Docker compose files will be created